This text is translated into Russian by google automatic human level neural machine.

 "Even if the Amur refinery still attracts some volumes, the capacity of the pipeline is not enough.
 According to our pipelines, up to 2030 year, it is planned, where and in what volumes will be supplied oil.
 There are no extra capacities, no one will refuse to sign contracts.
 If the company wants to still supply the pipeline system, it is necessary to build the pipeline through the inserts in parallel and put an additional NPS to create pressure.
 According to our calculations, in order to deliver the West Siberian oil to the Amur refinery, it is necessary to invest about 147 billion rubles, "says Igor Demin.
 In the feasibility study of the project, we note that the expenses of Transneft for expanding the ESPO capacities for the needs of the Amur Refinery are estimated at 123,2 billion rubles.
 VAT included.

-Now ESPO is designed for pumping 80 million tons, of which 50 million tons goes in the direction of the Pacific Ocean, 30 million tons are sent to the Chinese side.
-The rest of the oil is distributed as follows: 8 million tons to the Komsomolsk refinery, 6 million tons to the Khabarovsk refinery, 12 million tons to the VNKhK (East Petrochemical Combine), 24 million tons to be transported through the port of Kozmino.
-"Nobody offered to cooperate with us on any terms.
-There were no concrete agreements, there are requests from the plant to build a pipeline, but they do not name the amounts and do not offer, "says Igor Demin.
+Now ESPO is designed to pump 80 million tons, of which 50 million tons go to the Pacific Ocean, 30 million tons go to the Chinese side.
+The rest of the oil is distributed as follows: 8 million tons - to the Komsomolsk refinery, 6 million tons - to the Khabarovsk refinery, 12 million tons - to the VNHK (Eastern Petrochemical Plant), 24 million tons are supposed to be transshipped through the port of Kozmino.
+“Nobody offered us to cooperate on any terms.
+There were no specific agreements, the plant is making requests to build a pipeline, but they neither name nor offer the amount, ”says Igor Demin.